zdanek/maverick/README.md

 ```
 maverick --env=dev configure
 ```
+Maverick will then calculate what needs to be done on the system and perform the changes, based on the configuration and underlying code.
+This process can take a long time - between 1 and 24 hours depending on the speed of the hardware and network.
+It provides output as it goes along but when doing large components (like compiling a large piece of software) it can appear to pause for a while.
 ______

 ## Usage
 Maverick has a single main command: `maverick`.
 It takes one mandatory argument which is a command.
+If you run it without an argument, it will display a (hopefully) helpful usage screen.

 ### Self Update
 self-update command updates Maverick itself.
 If new features, bugfixes etc have been developed then this downloads the new code from github and self updates.
 Note in order to take advantage of the new code, `maverick configure` must be run.